498_26_20230212_AJF08190_FossMedia.jpg

 Montagne's Meander

-Montagne’s Meander is the alternative trail going out from Lookout Point.
-This trail loops back close to Lookout, following beautiful, rolling terrain through lodgepole forests as it circumnavigates a high point known as Downey’s Butte.
-Montagne’s Meander is mostly one-directional, with a short section of two-way traffic.
-Always be aware of other skiers and your surroundings.
+Montagne’s Meander is a loop trail that follows beautiful, rolling terrain through lodgepole forests as it circumnavigates a high point known as Downey’s Butte.
+Montagne’s Meander is mostly two-directional, with a short section of one-way traffic.
+These sections are well-marked so look for two-way and one-way signage.

 Brackett Return